-The Draft Phase III Action Plan was submitted along with the General Permit Reapplication Package as required under the 2023-2028 General Permit.
+The Draft Phase III Action Plan was submitted along with the General Permit Reapplication Package as required under the 2018-2023 General Permit.
 The Application package was submitted by 1 October 2023 as per the most recent guidance by VADEQ.
 The Draft Phase III Action Plan did not allow for a public comment period as it was not required.
+Fort Belvoir received a set of comments on the Draft Phase III Plan from VADEQ on 29 May 2024 and Table 43 summarizes the comments received and how they were addressed in this Final Phase III Plan.